wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

   - all valid SDs are tagged as tracked, so `SD_selected_NetCDF_*` contains the full valid-SD set whenever the selected-output digit of `sdm_dmpvar` is enabled.
   - The 2nd digit of `sdm_dmpvar` may remain `0`; selected output depends on the 3rd digit and `sdm_dmpitvl`, not on all-SD output being enabled.
 - **TPHT interest-ID discovery (`tracking_id_output_basename` enabled with interest conditions):**
-  - FW may track the full valid-SD set for ID propagation while writing the BW target set to a separate cumulative NetCDF file.
+  - FW may track the full valid-SD set for ID propagation while writing the BW target set to a separate rank-local `.ids` handoff stream.
   - In the recommended TPHT configuration, `sdm_dmpvar = 000`, so `SD_selected_NetCDF_*` is not used as the carrier of the BW target definition.
 - **Sampling disabled or empty selection:**
   - selected-output pipeline still exists when enabled by `sdm_dmpvar`, but selected count can be zero.